Feedback

 Situated 2.4 km E by N of Ross Carbery, to the NW of the road from Ross Carbery to Clonakilty, halfway between it and the by-road leading to Quaker's Crossroads, four out of the original 13 large stones of this impressive circle are missing, and 3 were re-erected after excavation.
 The 2 portal stones are 2.4 metres high and are set radially.
 The axis from these to the large axial-stone on the W side points to sunset at the equinoxes.

-~ 20 metres E of the circle is a boulder-burial, resembling a low, miniature dolmen whose large capstone has seven or more small cup-marks on its upper surface.
+~ 20 metres E of the circle is a boulder-burial, resembling a low, rough, diminutive dolmen, whose large capstone has seven or more small cup-marks on its upper surface.
 Two of the three small supporting stones are of quartz; a fourth has been uprooted.
 A loose slab nearby also bears cup-marks.
 The complex, which included a rectangular wooden house (excavated) was revealed to be of Bronze Age date, as might be expected.

 ~ 800 metres SW and 1.5 km) E of Rosscarbery, a short distance W of a by-road in Burgatia (W 303 355), is another boulder-burial, comprising a large boulder resting on the inner edges of 2 flat-topped blocks, one of which is a quartz conglomerate.